-The following must take place:
+The following must take place, unless otherwise approved by the ITF:

 - a) Captains' Meeting

 - b) Official Draw

 - c) Opening Ceremony

 - d) Closing Ceremony

-- 6. Courts
+6. Courts

 Sufficient courts must be provided for the format of the competition.
 Courts must be available for practice prior to the start of the competition should teams wish to arrive early, at their own cost, to practise.
-Matches starting around 1000 will normally finish by 1600/1700, but courts must be reserved for the entire day for competition use in case of weather delays or long matches.
+Matches starting around 1000hrs will normally finish by 1600/1700hrs, but courts must be reserved for the entire day for competition use in case of weather delays or long matches.

 Match courts, as well as practice courts, must be in good condition and maintained properly during the event.